dferrell30/entra-phish-resistant-mfa/docs/platform-passkeys/01-full-deployment-guide.md

 - Global Administrator access
 - Break-glass account is configured and excluded
-- Users have supported devices (mobile or Windows)
+- Users have a supported mobile device for Microsoft Authenticator passkeys
+- Windows Hello for Business is optional but recommended on supported Windows devices
 - Microsoft Authenticator is installed
 - Testing is performed in a controlled environment

-## 🧠 Platform Authentication Options
+# 🧠 Platform Authentication Options

 This deployment supports multiple passkey methods: